As the summer heat kicks in, the Chesapeake Bay becomes a great place to cool off. But is the water always safe to be in?

 Not every beach or river is updated frequently enough to determine if its safe to swim in or not.
 If you can’t find an update on the health standard of your local waterway, you can follow a few best practices to keep safe.

 Stormwater runoff increases bacteria levels, so it’s best to avoid water for at least 48 hours after a significant rainstorm.
 Do not enter the water if you have cuts or open sores and wash your hands after swimming.
-Also, consider the amount of time you’re spending in the water—if you are kayaking or boating and are only getting splashed, the chances of you getting sick are much less than if you were to swim around.
+Also, consider the amount of time you’re spending in the water—if you are kayaking or boating and are only getting splashed, the chances of you getting sick are much less than if you were to go swimming.

 Algae blooms are another thing to avoid.
 These blooms are the result of excess nutrients in the water and look like blue, bright green, brown or red paint floating on the surface.
 They are especially dangerous for dogs and one of the main threats to the Bay’s entire ecosystem.